sbma44/4xidraw-osm/README.md

 Have your robot draw parts of OpenStreetMap (OSM).

-The goal of this system is to enable rapid creation of SVGs from a given OSM extract without tediously reloading data, then to send that SVG data to a 4xiDraw plotter robot.
-It uses Docker to make dependency installation less painful and time-consuming.
+The goal of this system is to enable rapid creation of SVGs from a given OSM extract without tediously reloading data, then to convert the SVG data to Gcode that the 4xiDraw can use.
+The project employs Docker to make dependency installation less painful.
 The [4xiDraw is an open design](www.instructables.com/id/4xiDraw/) that lets anyone build their own pen plotter robot.

-This system consists of a few parts:
+There are a few parts:

-- a Docker-based mechanism for creating SVGs from OSM extracts
+- a Docker-based set of scripts for creating SVGs from OSM extracts
 - an improved version of the 4xiDraw Inkscape plugin for converting SVGs to gcode
 - a post-processing script to rationalize separate gcode files from multilayer SVGs